FatYellowDucky/FatYellowDucky/readme.md

 - 🎌 make programs and programs || now look at these  symbols
 - 🃏 🀄🎴♣️♦️♥️♠️
 - 🎌 the end unbad bye
+- 🗾 japan yes that is a reel emoji

 <!---
 FatYellowDucky/FatYellowDucky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.